FilipNest/filter/readme.md

 ### Formatting messages

 Italic HTML tags are allowed, URLS will be turned into links automatically, hashtags and mentions (`#tag @username`) will be turned into filter links.
 Everything else will be stripped out.
-Future plugins will allow images and other content, for now it's text only.
+Basic image uploading is also supported (alt text and more coming soon).

 Messages are formatted using the [typogr](https://www.npmjs.com/package/typogr) typographical library so punctuation is curled and improved.